ssvlabs/gitbook-docs/docs/based-applications/user-guides/deposit-to-strategy.md

 ---
-sidebar_label: 'Deposit To a Strategy'
+sidebar_label: 'Deposit to a Strategy'
-sidebar_position: 2
+sidebar_position: 3
 ---

 # How to Deposit Tokens to a Strategy